piqodesign/Iconly-Figma/README.md

 ---

-iconly is a free and open source icon pack and no is available for figma as a plugin!
+Iconly is a free and open source icon pack and now is available for figma as a plugin!